NAGA TOWER, Gift City, Gujarat | An Architect Reviews

 In order to explain the relevance of the Naga Towers’ design, one must first explain the Symbolism attached to the Naga itself.
 The Naga, or cobra snake plays an integral part of India’s cultural ethos, philosophies, traditions and religions.
 The Naga is worshipped in many parts of India as it is considered very sacred.
 The ancient lore is that the Nagas live in the underground city called Bhogavati and are considered the protectors of springs, wells and rivers and are believed to bring rain and therefore fertility.

-The Naga has always been depicted in indian sculptures as standing up with its spread hood.
-The coiled body of the serpant rising represents the symbolic rising of the Kundalini, or spiritual energy.
+The Naga has always been depicted in Indian sculptures as standing up with its spread hood.
+The coiled body of the serpent rising represents the symbolic rising of the Kundalini, or spiritual energy.
 This powerful symbol of the Naga has been re-interpreted in the commercial-use Naga Towers shown here.

 The tower has been completely approved by all governing and oversight bodies and will be constructed in the first phase of the project.
 Construction is expected to begin later this year, but may be put on hold if more redesigns/upscaling of the project are in the offing.